John R. Barnes

 John Richard Barnes (July 28, 1833 – January 21, 1919) served in the first Utah State Senate.

 Barnes was a native of Sandy, Bedfordshire, England.
 He joined the Church of Jesus Christ of Latter-day Saints in 1848.
-In 1853 he emigrated from England to Utah.
+In 1853, he emigrated from England to Utah.
 He was for many years ward clerk of the Kaysville ward under bishop Christopher Layton.
-He was a member of Utah's 1895 Constitutional Convention and elected as a Republican to the State Senate that same year.
+He was a member of Utah's 1895 Constitutional Convention and elected as a Democrat to the State Senate that same year.
 He was also a director of Zion's Cooperative Mercantile Institution.